 It means Amazon will store and ship your products for you, vastly simplifying your sales process.
 Even more importantly, this is one of the only ways to get your products into Amazon Prime.

-Whenever you want to sell a new product, the first step is to create a listing.
+Whenever you want to sell a new product listing, the first step is to create a listing.
 Be thorough and fill out every single section on this page.
-A complete listing is crucial to optimize your page for Amazon searches.
+A complete product listing is crucial to optimize your page for Amazon searches.

 Amazon has stringent rules when shipping your inventory to their warehouses, there are many companies (Fulfillment Bridge being one of them) that can do your Amazon preparations for you.